IgnacioTaguas/MachineLearning/README.md

   3. Explore the behavior of each variable, and interactions between variables.
   4. Modeling using WEKA and MLib.
   5. Conclusions and proposals.

+The project is explained in the file "Diabetes.pdf".